Fr4nz83/PWR-plugin-kubernetes/README.md

 $ make
 ```

-## How to reproduce our experimental evaluation's results
+## How to reproduce our experimental evaluation's pipeline and results

 The Python dependencies required to run the Python scripts behind our experimental evaluation are listed in the file `requirements.txt`.
 They can be installed by executing: